-For cats suffering from, or at risk from, mixed parasitic infections.
+For cats suffering from, or at risk from, mixed parasitic infections:

-Treatment and prevention of flea infestation (Ctenocephalides felis).

-Treatment of ear mite infestation (Otodectes cynotis).

-Treatment of notoedric mange (Notoedres cati).

-Treatment of the lungworm Eucoleus aerophilus (syn.
-Capillaria aerophila) (adults).

-Prevention of lungworm disease (L3/L4 larvae of Aelurostrongylus abstrusus).

-Treatment of the lungworm Aelurostrongylus abstrusus (adults).

-Treatment of the eye worm Thelazia callipaeda (adults).
+- the treatment and prevention of flea infestation (Ctenocephalides felis), - the treatment of ear mite infestation (Otodectes cynotis), - the treatment of notoedric mange (Notoedres cati), - the treatment of the lungworm Eucoleus aerophilus (syn.
+Capillaria aerophila) (adults), - the prevention of lungworm disease (L3/L4 larvae of Aelurostrongylus abstrusus), - the treatment of the lungworm Aelurostrongylus abstrusus (adults), - the treatment of the eye worm Thelazia callipaeda (adults),

-Prevention of heartworm disease (L3 and L4 larvae of Dirofilaria immitis).
+• the prevention of heartworm disease (L3 and L4 larvae of Dirofilaria immitis),

-Treatment of infections with gastrointestinal nematodes (L4 larvae, immature adults and adults of Toxocara cati and Ancylostoma tubaeforme).
+• the treatment of infections with gastrointestinal nematodes (L4 larvae, immature adults and adults of Toxocara cati and Ancylostoma tubaeforme).

-The product can be used as part of a treatment strategy for flea allergy dermatitis (FAD).
+The veterinary medicinal product can be used as part of a treatment strategy for flea allergy dermatitis (FAD).